asmagen/robustSingleCell/README.md

 </figure>

-We select the appropriate resolution, typically the one where there is more than two (2) fold change modularity difference relative to the shuffled analysis.
+We select the appropriate resolution (parameter requested as input from user interactively), typically the one where there is more than two (2) fold change modularity difference relative to the shuffled analysis.